Gatan Imaging Filter (GIF)

 Multipole projection optics

 After the electron beam passes through a crossover at the energy selection slit plane, it is projected back into either an image or a spectrum at the plane of the GIF detector.
 Multipole lenses between the slit and detector enable this capability.
-The multipole lenses are ideal due to the inherent asymmetry the prism introduces and permit optimum coupling of both image and spectral data to the pixels and natural readout directions of the CCD sensor.
-The multipole elements of the GIF projection system allow automated correction of image magnification and higher-order distortions to sub 1% levels depending on GIF model.
-Also, the multipole optics allow automated correction of prism induced chromatic aberration (achromaticity).
+The multipole lenses are ideal due to the inherent asymmetry of the prism, which introduces and permits optimum coupling of image and spectral data to the pixels and natural readout directions of the CCD sensor.
+The multipole elements of the GIF projection system allow automated correction of image magnification and higher-order distortions to sub-1% levels depending on the GIF model.
+Also, the multipole optics allow automated correction of prism-induced chromatic aberration (achromaticity).

 Low-level filter control

 Fundamentally, you can mediate all GIF adjustments via the low-level FilterControl application.
 This is the only program that talks directly to the GIB electronics.
-All other higher-level software (see below) controls the GIF by messages that are sent to FilterControl.
-FilterControl manages all the lens programs and installation settings of the GIF optics and is normally only operated by Gatan authorized service engineers.
+All other higher-level software (see below) controls the GIF by sending messages to FilterControl.
+FilterControl manages all the lens programs and installation settings of the GIF optics and is normally only operated by Gatan-authorized service engineers.
 However, some basic controls and diagnostics remain accessible to operators and may be useful in certain circumstances and operating modes.

 US1000FT and US1000FT-XP with 4-port readout electronics

 The GIF Quantum detector is based on the UltraScan® (US) 1000 CCD camera technology from Gatan.
-At the heart of this detector is a 2048 x 2048 pixel CCD with 14 µm square pixels and 4 active readout ports, one near each corner of the CDD.
+At the heart of this detector is a 2048 x 2048 pixel CCD with 14 µm square pixels and four active readout ports, one near each corner of the CDD.
 These outputs are coupled to the camera controller for rapid readout of image or spectral data captured during each exposure cycle.
-The camera controller program moves the charge in each quadrant of the CCD to a different readout register and is able to digitize all four outputs simultaneously, thereby able to achieve high data readout rates.
+The camera controller program moves the charge in each quadrant of the CCD to a different readout register and can digitize all four outputs simultaneously, achieving high data readout rates.

 Phosphor scintillator with HCR optical stack